Editorial Standards

 - Confirm the precise date and description of the 965(i)(2)(A)(ii) triggering event.

-- Compute the unpaid 965(i) net tax liability that will be covered by the new 965(h) election.
+- Compute the unpaid 965(i) net tax liability that will be covered by the new 965(h) election (the remaining unpaid portion, not the original total Section 965 liability).

 - Complete identification blocks